Board of Directors

 The Sewerage and Water Board of New Orleans has an 11-member Board of Directors made up of the Mayor of New Orleans, one New Orleans City Council member (Public Works, Sanitation and Environment Committee Chair), two Board of Liquidation—City Debt representatives, five citizen members representing City Council districts, and two customer advocates.
-The Board of Directors appoints the utility’s executive director, and it guides the strategic and financial policy of the organization.
 Appointed board members serve four-year terms, and they cannot serve more than two consecutive terms.

 Citizen members are appointed by the mayor.
 A Selection Committee submits a list of nominees, and the City Council offers its advice and approval to the mayor.
 The Selection Committee includes representatives from the following organizations: